 The adjustment to income for alimony you've paid expired under the TCJA for those who became divorced in 2019 or later, but the total you pay per tax year is still an above-the-line adjustment to income if your divorce was final before December 31, 2018.
 This can be a significant deduction and greatly reduce your AGI.

 The Penalty on Early Withdrawal of Savings

-Maybe you were feeling flush last year so you invested in a certificate of deposit (CD), then something happened to make you feel not-so-solvent after all.
-You cashed in the CD before it matured, only to be hit with a penalty for doing so.
-There’s an above-the-line deduction for these types of fees, as well.
+Maybe you were feeling flush last year, so you invested in a certificate of deposit (CD), and then something happened to make you feel not-so-solvent after all.
+Maybe you cashed in the CD before it matured, only to be hit with a penalty for doing so.
+There’s an above-the-line deduction for these types of fees as well.

 Retirement Plan Contributions

 The money you contribute to an IRA is also deductible above-the-line, or at least some of it is.
 There are limits to the amount of your contribution that you can deduct.
 These limits are based on your AGI before you claim these amounts as adjustments to income.
 Some other rules also apply, such as whether you or your spouse have access to employer-provided retirement plans.

 Contributions to 401(k), 403(b), and 457 plans are eligible for this deduction, as well—subject to phaseout rules that are dependent on your income.
 Roth accounts don’t qualify.

 Health Savings Account Deduction

-You can invest money into a health savings account to pay for certain healthcare costs that aren’t covered by your health insurance plan, and these contributions are above-the-line adjustments to income, as well.
+You can invest money in a health savings account to pay for certain healthcare costs that aren't covered by your health insurance plan, and these contributions are above-the-line adjustments to income as well.

 The plan must be a high-deductible policy, and group policy coverage doesn't qualify.
 Your contributions must be made with "after-tax" dollars—in other words, they weren't deducted from your pay before taxes were withheld on the balance.
 If you were allowed to take deductions on "pre-tax" dollars, it would effectively give you two tax breaks on the same money.